-(Best months for growing Brussels sprouts in Australia - tropical regions)
+Not recommended for growing in Australia - tropical regions

 Grown for its small (typically 2.5 cm diameter) leafy green buds, which resemble miniature cabbages.